 Through observation, staff are able to identify children's next steps in learning.
 These are recorded to ensure that all practitioners are aware of children's targets and can facilitate learning opportunities where children can achieve and make good progress.
+Next Steps are shared verbally with children and parents at Parent Consultation Meetings.
 Next Steps for all children are displayed on a learning wall in Class 1.
-They are also recorded in children's Maths and Writing books and shared verbally with children.
-When a child has achieved a next step in learning, the target is placed in their Learning Journey Book.